Deus Ex: Mankind Divided: Plot

-Adam fails to convince Brown of the threat and confronts Marchenko's men after they infiltrate the summit, poisoning Miller with Orchid.
-Miller's fate depends on Adam's earlier actions—if Adam fails to save Brown, his death at the hands of ARC galvanizes support for the Human Restoration Act; saving Brown empowers him to block the act.
-After confronting Marchenko, Adam can kill or apprehend him.
-Vega vows that the Juggernaut Collective will pursue Manderley and Page, and Adam insists that Vega introduce him to Janus.
-In a post-credits scene, a council of Illuminati members (led by Lucius DeBeers) convenes and decides to watch Adam closely.
-DeBeers then tells Auzenne, his TF29 agent, that they are using Adam to find Janus.
+In London, Brown refuses to call things off, and Marchenko's men infiltrate the summit.
+A number of factors now depend on Adam's past and current actions, including Miller's fate after he is poisoned with Orchid, whether Brown is saved or dies, and whether Marchenko is captured or killed before he uses bombs to destroy the surrounding apartment complex.
+Brown's fate and Marchenko's actions lead to the Human Restoration Act being passed or blocked.
+After the mission, Vega vows that the Juggernaut Collective will pursue Manderley and Page, and Adam insists that Vega introduce him to Janus.
+In a post-credits scene, a council of Illuminati members convenes and decides to watch Adam closely.
+Auzenne is revealed to be an Illuminati spy using Adam to find Janus.

 The narrative is expanded with the DLC series, "Jensen's Stories".
 In Desperate Measures, Adam discovers that footage of the bombing was edited by a member of Tarvos Security to protect a family member.
-In System Rift, Adam is tasked by Pritchard to break into the Palisade's Blade vault and investigate the logistics of Rabi'ah; he infiltrates the vault with help from Shadowchild.
+In System Rift, Adam helps Pritchard break into the Palisade's Blade vault and investigate the logistics of Rabi'ah, receiving help from Shadowchild.
 When Pritchard's avatar is trapped in the system, Shadowchild and Adam punch a hole in the Blade's firewall as a diversion so he can escape.
-In A Criminal Past, Adam talks with Auzenne about his first TF29 mission, in which he went undercover in the "Pent House", a maximum security prison for the augmented, when Guerrero, another TF29 operative, went dark.
+In A Criminal Past, Adam talks with Auzenne about his first TF29 mission.
+He went undercover in the "Pent House", a maximum security prison for the augmented, when Guerrero, another TF29 operative, went dark.
 After contacting Guerrero and being involved in a prison riot, Adam discovers Junkyard: an augmentation-harvesting ring which uses the Fixer, an inmate.
 Guerrero has become affiliated with Junkyard and wants to kill the Fixer after he discovers their identities.
 Adam can defuse the situation or take sides (leading to different fates for Guerrero and the Fixer), asking Auzenne if she would kill to protect a mission.